Steven Nielson

-Steven Nielson (born September 4, 1979) is an American statesman, small government political activist, Libertarian Party officer, astronautical engineer, artist, and children's author.
+Steven Nielson (born September 4, 1979) is an American statesman, small government political activist, a former Libertarian Party officer, astronautical engineer, artist, and children's author.

 Nielson was the 2016 Libertarian Candidate for Washington State Public Lands Commissioner, was the 2014 Libertarian candidate for Washington State Representative District 2 Position 2 of the Washington House of Representatives, and the first Libertarian candidate to survive a contested primary challenge since Washington's 2004 adoption of the top-two primary.

 Early life and education

 Steven Nielson was born on September 4, 1979, to parents Mari Davies and Lloyd Barry Nielson Jr, in Portland, Oregon.
 Nielson's parents were married only a short period of time and he was subject to several relocations prior to finally settling down with his father in Enumclaw, Washington.
 He has two brothers and three sisters.
 Nielson graduated from Enumclaw High School in 1998.

 Nielson attended Green River Community College in Auburn, Washington, as an undergraduate, with an emphasis on pre-engineering.
 In 2000, he was recognized as American Society of Mechanical Engineers (ASME) Student of the Year after leading his college to victory in design innovation competitions.

-Nielson transferred to the University of Washington, where he earned his B.S. in Astronautical Engineering in 2004, with a specific focus in aerospace composite structures.
+Nielson attended the University of Washington, where he earned his B.S. in Astronautical Engineering in 2004, with a specific focus in aerospace composite structures.
 Nielson was heavily involved with education outreach and on-campus politics.
 He served as advisor for the resident hall student association, vice-president of his residence hall, Hansee Hall, president and founder of the Mars Society at University of Washington, and the president of the American Institute of Aeronautics and Astronautics UW Chapter.
 He was awarded a scholarship for professional potential in the field of aerospace engineering.

 Career

-Steven Nielson is a professional Quality Assurance Engineer, having worked for Lockheed Martin and Hexcel.
+Steven Nielson is a professional Quality Assurance Engineer, having worked for Lockheed Martin, Hexcel, and Blue Origin.

 While employed with Lockheed, Nielson redefined Foreign Object Debris maturity measures for the corporation and their supply chain.
 He led quality teams in military satellite assembly, test, and integration.
 He was selected for his expertise in space composites to assist with early design of the Orion spacecraft within Lockheed Martin where he made significant contributions to the supply chain quality management systems, focusing on development of small/disadvantaged businesses.
 Nielson ended his career with Lockheed Martin in 2012 after three years of nuclear missile test and fabrication at Naval Submarine Base Bangor.

 Nielson joined an advanced composites manufacturing facility in Kent, Washington.
-Nielson specializes in strategic problem solving and continuous improvement initiatives as a senior member of the Quality Management team.
+Nielson specialized in strategic problem solving and continuous improvement initiatives as a senior member of the Quality Management team.

+As a technical member in the Blue Engines business unit, Nielson has been recognized as an innovator in advanced space applications at Blue Origin.